 A global network.
 Google has one of the largest and most advanced computer networks in the world.
 Google's backbone uses advanced software-defined networking tools and edge caching services to deliver fast, consistent, and scalable performance.

 Scalability.
-Google Cloud is designed to scale like other Google products (for example, the search engine and Gmail), even when you experience a large increase in traffic.
-Managed services such as App Engine, Compute Engine autoscalers, and Datastore offer autoscaling that allows your application to scale up or down as needed.
+Google Cloud is designed to scale like other Google products (for example, search engine and Gmail), even when you experience a large increase in traffic.
+Managed services such as App Engine, Compute Engine autoscalers, and Datastore offer auto-scaling that allows your application to scale up or down as needed.